senzing-factory/github-action-slack-notification/README.md

 # GitHub Action Slack Notification

-Github Action to send messages to Slack.
-This action can be used to send message about the status of a Github Action workflow.
+GitHub Action to send messages to Slack.
+This action can be used to send message about the status of a GitHub Action workflow.

 ## Usage